realthunder/FreeCAD_assembly3/Readme.md

 Assembly3 workbench works with FreeCAD version 0.19 or higher.
 You can also try my fork of [FreeCAD](../../releases) which bundles everything and with lots of extra enhancement to the official FreeCAD release.
+If you are using Linux, you can also choose the [snap build](https://snapcraft.io/freecad-realthunder) which is updated more frequently.

 If you want to build everything yourself, please check out the build instruction [here](../../wiki/Build-Instruction).